 State ex rel.
 T.J. v.
 Cundiff

-T.J., a 17 year old Black boy, was automatically charged in adult court in Missouri, despite the state’s recent implementation of Section 211.031.1(3), a statute that gives juvenile courts original jurisdiction over all cases involving youth under the age of 18.
+T.J., a 17-year-old boy, was automatically charged in adult court in Missouri, despite the state’s recent implementation of Section 211.031.1(3), a statute that gives juvenile courts original jurisdiction over all cases involving youth under the age of 18.
 However, counties in Missouri are not uniformly enforcing this provision because of disputes over the perceived costs of implementation.

 Kate Burdick, Marsha Levick, Malik Pickett